We are committed to science and

 Males vs Females

 While overall levels of wellbeing for males and females are similar, there are nuanced differences.
-Females score higher than males on Personal Growth and Healthy Narcissism, where males score higher on Autonomy, Open-mindedness, Creativity and Curiosity.
-Both males and females are At Risk for high levels of stress, but females have slightly more stress than males.
+Females score higher than males on Aesthetics, Goal-seeking, Social integration, Authenticity, Healthy narcissism and Self knowledge.
+Males score higher on Creativity.
+Both males and females are At Risk for high levels of stress, but males have slightly more stress management skills than females.

 Young Adults vs Older Adults